 Why did I get a yeast infection?

 There are so many reasons why you got a yeast infection (other than sheer bad luck).
 Sexual activity, douching, antibiotic use, high estrogen levels, a weakened immune system, and high blood sugar can all make you more prone to yeast infections.
-There is no single cause-and-effect reason why you develop a yeast infection, and some people are simply more susceptible to them.
+There is no single cause-and-effect reason why you develop a yeast infection, and some people are simply more susceptible to it.